aliencaocao/SCL-Indonesian-Address-Element-Extraction/README.md

 Shopee Code League 2021 Data Science Competition

 Only supports up to Tensor Flow 1.14 and Python 3.7.
 For GPU accleration, Nvidia CUDA 10.0 and cuDNN 7.2 is required.
-Training time is about 30min, prediction time is about 17min
+Training time is about 30min, prediction time is about 17min.
+Tested on AMD 3700X with RTX 2060 Super.

 Credit to Guillaume Genthial (https://guillaumegenthial.github.io) for original code and idea.
 This repo is modified based on the chars-lstm-lstm-crf model.